Learning objective

 20 min

-- Discuss that sometimes the positive qualities that we bring to our relationships can also be negative.
-For example, honesty can be a good quality but it can also be hurtful.
-Ask students to reflect on this and think about how their qualities could be either positive or negative.
+Sometimes the positive qualities that we bring to our relationships can also be negative (e.g. honesty can be good, but it can also be hurtful).
+Can you think about any qualities of yours that could be either positive or negative.

 Graffiti Sheet Brainstorm